ewier/PROJECT-WDZD-embedding-visualisation/README.md

 To run embedding and visualisation:
-1. Install elasticsearch and add your password to properties.json
+1. Install elasticsearch
+2. Modify properties.json - add your elasticsearch password and update the document paths to match your environment
-2. Create a text file, where each line is a document string to be indexed
-3. Add the path to the text file in properties.json as document_file_path
-4. Add the path to the text file that the embeddings will be stored in as embeddings_file_path in properties.json
 5. Initialize elasticsearch
 6. Run embedding procedure and then indexing procedure